Valerie C. Woodard Center

 Elyse Hamilton-Childres, CSS Prevention and Intervention Services Division Director

 Hamilton-Childres leads the multi-intervention and prevention programs in providing long-term solutions to ending violence.
 She is responsible for the domestic violence, substance use and violence prevention programs.
-Hamilton-Childres start date is Aug.
+Hamilton-Childres joined the department on Aug.
 6, 2018.